apache/mxnet/docs/tutorials/gluon/multi_gpu.md

 # Multiple GPUs training with Gluon API

 In this tutorial we will walk through how one can train deep learning neural networks on multiple GPUs within a single machine.
-This tutorial focuses on data parallelism oppose to model parallelism.
-The latter is not supported by Apache MXNet out of the box, and one have to manually route the data among different devices to achieve model parallelism.
+This tutorial focuses on data parallelism as opposed to model parallelism.
+Data parallelism approach assumes, that you can fit whole your model in a GPU and only training data needs to be partitioned.
+This is different from model parallelism, where the model is so big, that it doesn't fit into a single GPU, so it needs to be partitioned as well.
+Model parallelism is not supported by Apache MXNet out of the box, and one has to manually route the data among different devices to achieve model parallelism.
 Check out [model parallelism tutorial](https://mxnet.incubator.apache.org/versions/master/faq/model_parallel_lstm.html) to learn more about it.
-Here we will focus on implementing data parallel training for a convolutional neural network LeNet.
+Here we will focus on implementing data parallel training for a convolutional neural network called LeNet.

 ## Prerequisites

 - Two or more GPUs
-- Cuda 9 or higher
+- CUDA 9 or higher
-- CUDNN v7 or higher
+- cuDNN v7 or higher
 - Knowledge of how to train a model using Gluon API

 ## Storing data on GPU

 The basic primitive in Apache MXNet to specify a tensor is [NDArray](https://mxnet.incubator.apache.org/api/python/ndarray/sparse.html#module-mxnet.ndarray).
-When one creates NDArray it has to provide the context - a place where this tensor is going to be stored.
+When you create NDArray you have to provide the context - the device where this tensor is going to be stored.
 The context can be either CPU or GPU and both can be indexed: if your machine has multiple GPUs, you can provide an index to specify which GPU to use.
 By default, CPU context is used, and that means that the tensor will live in main RAM.
 Below is an example how to create two tensors where one is stored on the first GPU and the second is stored on the second GPU.

 ```python
 import mxnet as mx